p-j-ward/boolearn-hs/README.md

 etc.
 ```
-The strings of 256 bits are interesting, when rendered as 16 $x$ 16 images (0 = white, 1 = black).
+The strings of 256 bits are interesting, when rendered as 16 $\times$ 16 images (0 = white, 1 = black).
 It is believed these are representations of the number 4 used by early humans.
+They are distinct and a decoder would need at least 13 input bits to generate them.
+What should we expect when we try to train a decoder that takes fewer input bits?
+Fewer input bits is better, since after all these are meant to be representations of the same thing!
+On the other hand, not all the constraints can be satisfied when the boolnet has fewer than 13 input bits.
+In this situation the constraint satisfaction algorithm finds "near-solutions".
+More technically, these are pairs of *proximal point*, one on constraint $A$, the other on constraint $B$, that are as close as possible.
+Instead of reaching zero, the final gap is the distance between the proximal points.
+Smaller final gaps translate to better near-solutions.

 ![popular4s](4_512.png)